top of page

 Search

-Correcting Your Dog Verses Just Being an Asshole
+Correcting Your Dog Verses Just Being an A$$hole

 So often when we say the word punishment or correction when referring to training dogs and stopping bad behaviors, people immediately assume physical pain or “time-out.”
 It’s often viewed as unfair and unnecessary without ever having an actual conversation.
 This conversation is about correcting/punishing dangerous unwanted behaviors, not about training new behaviors, so be mindful of that before you pick a side.